 Energy systems and everyday practices in transition

-Climate change and the quest for a sustainable society are high up on the political agenda.
-In my research, I am interested in such questions in relation to our everyday practices and in relation to the power structures that the transition entails.
-Which practices become dominant or excluded, how do practices change and why?
+Climate change and the quest for a sustainable society are high on the political agenda today.
+In my research, I am interested in such issues in relation to our everyday practices and the power structures that the transition involves, but also in relation to the memories that remain when an industrial activity ceases.

-My research interests include different social aspects of energy transition, energy consumption and mobility, just as the siting of energy-related facilities.
-Central questions concern changing everyday practices, and the idea of “sustainable practices” and “the sustainable welfare state”.
-Other key issues concern the relationship between practices and policies, with a particular focus on class and power dimensions and the understanding of practices as static/dynamic.
+My research interests include different social aspects of sustainability, energy transition, energy consumption and mobility, as well as siting and decommissioning of energy infrastructure.
+Processes of change and experiences of these are central.
+In focus is also the relationship between practices and policies, with a particular focus on class and power dimensions and the understanding of practices as static/dynamic.

 I have a PhD in sociology (Södertörn University 2018).
 In my thesis, entitled " A Changing Energy Landscape: Framing Controversial Siting on Northern Gotland", I analyse how the global energy dilemma - to satisfy an increasing energy demand without jeopardizing the future of the earth - becomes concrete and place-bound through the physical location of energy infrastructure.
 The analysis includes how actors combine landscape framings and place-related practices with place-independent framings of specific types of energy.